techaid-tech/lambeth-website/content/english/faqs/devices.md

       We will be doing a fresh install on donated devices, so they need to be able to start OK and run without too many problems before we do that install.
 However, even computers which cannot be turned on often have useful parts we can use on other devices.

       When it comes to iPhones, we can use iPhone 5 and up.
-We accept  iPhone 4 but distribute them for use only as basic mobiles for phoning and sending text messages.
-This is because because they can no longer be properly update, so are open to many vulnerabilities.
+(We also accept iPhone 4 but distribute them for use only as basic mobiles for phoning and sending text messages.
+This is because because they can no longer be properly update, so are open to many vulnerabilities.)

       If a mobile or tablet screen is cracked but usable, we'll be happy to consider it.
 However, we cannot repair or replace smashed or damaged screens.
 Similarly, if a mobile or tablet cannot be turned on we will be unable to use it.
 However, charger cables and plugs, and computer power converters and leads in good condition are very helpful as many devices are donated without them.